jwharm/java-gi/website/docs/usage.md

 - To suppress warnings about native access, also add `--enable-native-access=ALL-UNNAMED`.

 - If you encounter an error about a missing library, override the java library path with `"-Djava.library.path=/usr/lib/..."`.
-More information about the JVM arguments is available [here](examples.md).

 See [this `build.gradle` file](https://github.com/jwharm/java-gi-examples/blob/main/HelloWorld/build.gradle) for a complete example.